POCSO being misused against teenagers in consensual relationships, says Allahabad High Court

 Justice Krishan Pahal made the remarks while granting bail to a man identified as Satish, accused of “enticing away” the complainant’s minor daughter last year.

-Satish was falsely implicated in the case as the 18-year-old girl was in a consensual relationship with the man according to her own statement to the police, his lawyer told the court.
+Satish was falsely implicated in the case as the 18-year-old girl had told the police in her statement that she was in a consensual relationship with the man, his lawyer told the court.

 Satish and the girl eloped from Uttar Pradesh’s Deoria to get married in Gujarat’s Surat.
 The girl was pregnant at the time.
 Satish was arrested on January 5.